Gems (GEM) Price Reaches $0.0001 on Exchanges

 Gems Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Gems directly using US dollars.
-Investors seeking to acquire Gems should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Gems directly using U.S. dollars.
+Investors seeking to acquire Gems should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Gems using one of the aforementioned exchanges.

 Receive News & Updates for Gems Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gems and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.